Walk in nature

 Gently glide along the Tahbilk billabongs and enjoy a 45 minute cruise in the undercover comfort of our eco friendly electric powered boats.

 Group Bookings only - subject to availability - by calling the Winery on (03) 5794 2555.
 Eco Cruise Boat capacity is 30 people.

 Nice to know

-Before entering, and after leaving, you must complete the Visitors Register at the Tahbilk Cafe.
-On Tuesdays & Wednesdays when the Cafe is closed, the Visitors Register will be available at Cellar Door.
+Before entering, and after leaving, you must complete the Visitors Register at the Tahbilk Restaurant.
+On Tuesdays & Wednesdays when the Restaurant is closed, the Visitors Register will be available at Cellar Door.